 Both pediatric providers and family medicine providers are qualified to take care of children.
 So how do you decide which type is right for you?

 A family medicine provider is trained to care for pediatric patients, administer well-child visits and vaccinations and provide care for illnesses, injuries, and other disorders.
 A pediatric provider may make sense if your child has special needs or needs a pediatric specialist.

 For many families, being seen in a family medicine clinic makes sense.
 Not only is it convenient, but the family medicine clinician can get a picture of the overall health of the family.
 At Gagon Family Medicine, we have a team of three nurse practitioners and one physician available seven days a week to care for your entire family.
-Dr. Gagon is also trained to care for your newborn infant after birth at the hospital.
+Both Dr. Gagon and Dr. Valdez are trained to care for your newborn infant after birth at the hospital.
 Our comprehensive pediatric services include but are not limited to: